Survey definition: Meaning, types & research methods

 Ready to create your own survey?
 Start building for free with no sign-up required.

 What is a survey?
-Core definition and meaning
+Simple definition

-Every survey includes three essential components: a target population (the group you want to study), a set of questions (the instrument for data collection), and a method for gathering responses (online platforms, phone interviews, mail, or in-person forms).
-These elements work together to produce actionable insights that guide decisions.
+What is a survey at its core?
+It is any structured method for collecting self-reported information from a sample population.
+The definition of a survey includes three essential components: a target population (the group you want to study), a set of questions (the instrument for data collection), and a method for gathering responses (online platforms, phone interviews, mail, or in-person forms).
+These elements work together to produce insights that guide decisions across every industry.

 Survey versus questionnaire